The Warden | The Companions | Grey Wardens | Fereldan Nobles | Orzammar | Non-Playable Characters | Awakening | DLC Characters

 - Starter Villain: For the Dwarf Commoner.

-- Rape Is a Special Kind of Evil: Not personally, but after the Dwarf Commoner is discovered at the Proving and locked up in his dungeon, he plans to cut Rica loose as well, and casually informs his guards that they can have their way with her since he no longer cares about getting his investment back from her.
+- Rape Is a Special Kind of Evil: After the Dwarf Commoner is discovered at the Proving and locked up in his dungeon, he plans to cut Rica loose as well, and casually informs his guards that they can have their way with her since he no longer cares about getting his investment back from her.
+He says she "tastes as good as she looks," implying that he's slept with her as well, and given his position of power over her, it's coerced consent at best.

 - Villain with Good Publicity: It's stated a few times that he has "good friends" in the upper Castes.